-Mr. Neher is a PhD candidate (on leave) at the University of California Berkeley, and an Engineering in Training (EIT) with a background Civil and Environmental Engineering, including environmental fluid mechanics and numerical modeling.
-Mr. Neher is experience in data analysis, visualization, and predictive modeling, and is proficient in multiple coding languages (Matlab, Python, C++).
-Experience in an academic setting has supported Mr. Nehar in developing strong collaboration skills and initiative in coordinating projects, presentations, teaching, and research.
-His research has focused on meso- to micro-scale coupled simulations of flow over complex terrain, and he is bringing these skills to Silvestrum’s current collaboration with the Lawrence Berkeley National Laboratory looking at how atmospheric rivers and extra tropical storms throughout the Bay Area will change with a warming climate.
+James is a PhD candidate (on leave) at the University of California Berkeley, and an Engineering in Training (EIT) with a background Civil and Environmental Engineering, including environmental fluid mechanics and numerical modeling.
+He is experienced in data analysis, visualization, and predictive modeling, and proficient in multiple coding languages including.
+Through his academic experience he has , developed strong collaboration skills and he enjoys communicating about his research to technical and lay person audiences.
+His PhD research focused on meso- to micro-scale coupled simulations of flow over complex terrain, and he is bringing these skills to Silvestrum’s current collaboration with the Lawrence Berkeley National Laboratory looking at how atmospheric rivers and extra tropical storms throughout the Bay Area will change with a warming climate.

 Intern, Environmental Engineer

 Daisy Ramirez Lopez

 Daisy is a recent graduate of the University of California, Merced with a bachelor's degree in Environmental Engineering.
 She has a solid background in research and report development, along with a personal passion for improving both our natural and built environments.
 Daisy is supporting Silvestrum’s "Shallow Groundwater Response to Sea Level Rise" project funded by the California Resilience Challenge.
 Her educational background and previous internships have helped her develop strong technical and communication skills that will be an asset across multiple projects.

 Intern, Climate Analyst